Erythrosine

 Erythrosine, also known as E127 and Red No. 3, is an organoiodine compound, specifically a derivative of fluorone.
 It is a red-pink dye used for food coloring, cosmetics, hair coloring, pet products, and diverse industrial colorings.
 It is the disodium salt of 2,4,5,7-tetraiodofluorescein.

 History

 The colorant was discovered by the Swiss chemist Karl Kussmaul at the University of Basel in 1876 and soon commercialized by the local Bindschedler & Busch company for dyeing wool and silk.
+Its use as a textile dye was soon superseded due to its propensity to fade in sunlight.

 Its use as a food dye was legalized in the US by the Pure Food and Drug Act of 1906.
 By early 1920s, it was produced mainly for the food industry, with 2170 lb made in America in 1924, rising to 9468 lb in 1938 and approximately 50 tons in 1967.

 Production

 Erythrosine is synthesized from resorcinol and phthalic anhydride, which are processed into fluorescein.
 Fluorescein then undergoes iodination, producing the bright red dye.